How to Save News Articles as Clean PDFs on Mac (Without the Clutter)

 Save news articles as clean, ad-free, searchable PDFs on your Mac using Safari Reader Mode and automated screenshots.
 Archive journalism before it disappears behind paywalls.

-How to Activate Reader Mode
+Activate Reader Mode

 In Safari, look for the Reader Mode icon in the left side of the address bar (it looks like a page of text).
 Click it, and the page transforms into a clean reading view.

-Not every page supports Reader Mode — Safari needs to detect that the page contains an article.
+Not every page supports Reader Mode: Safari needs to detect that the page contains an article.
 Most news articles, blog posts, and long-form content trigger it.
 If the icon doesn't appear, the page's structure doesn't qualify.

-When Reader Mode Doesn't Work
+When Reader Mode does not work

 Some pages don't trigger Reader Mode.
 For these, you have alternatives: